merenlab/anvio.org/install/index.md

   <a href="/install/server/" style="text-align: center;" target="_blank"><i class="fa-solid fa-server fa-5x"></i><p>SERVER</p></a>
 </div>

-## Installing the active development version of anvi'o
+## Development version

-Here are some quick links to the installation instructions for `anvio-dev`💪.
-If you were directed here to install the development version of anvi'o, please select the button for your operating system below.
+In this section are links to the installation instructions for `anvio-dev`💪.
+This version of anvi'o is _under active development_.
+It includes the latest bug fixes and features, but could also be unstable.
+We sometimes ask people to install this version of anvi'o if they are experiencing an issue that we already fixed.
+So, if you were directed here to install the development version of anvi'o, please select the button for your operating system below.

 <div style="display: flex; align-item:center; align-content: center; margin-bottom: 20px; justify-content: center;">
   <a href="/install/macos/#7-follow-the-active-development-youre-a-wizard-arry" target="_blank" style="margin-right: 30px; text-align: center;"><i class="fa-brands fa-apple fa-5x"></i><p>MACOS</p></a>